aegraham/Generics/README.md

     return a > b ? a : b;
 }
 ```
-However this won’t work, as the complier doesn’t know the type of T. So it can’t compare the two objects.
+However this wonâ€™t work, as the complier doesnâ€™t know the type of T. So it canâ€™t compare the two objects.
 As they are both objects.
 We need to assume both A and B implement the IComparable interface.
 Which is an example of a constraint.
 ```sh
 public T Max<T>(T a, T b)  where T : IComparable
 {
     return a.CompareTo(b) > 0 ? a : b;
 }
 ```
 Also the generic function is in a none generic class.
-The class doesn’t have to be generic.
+The class doesnâ€™t have to be generic.
 You can also change this to class level.
 ```sh
 public class Utilities<T> where T : IComparable
 {